 - At least two farm workers were infected by mink

-- Risk of environmental exposure outside infected farms thought to be negligible
+- Risk of environmental exposure outside infected farms are thought to be negligible

 Watch the webinar “COVID-19 in minks”

 Watch the whole webinar here and click on the links below to go to the individual PDF presentations.

 |Opening by Prof. Dick Heederik, chair NCOH Executive Board